Abimilki

 Abimilki is not referenced by name in any other letters of the 382-letter corpus.
-His name has been linked with the biblical Abimelech.
 His name means "My father (is) king."

 Historical background

 Following the request of Akhenaten to disseminate his political updates in Kinaha, some other city states rebelled against this decision.
 The background was the vacancy in the position of rabisu in the garrison of Tyre, which Akhenaten staffed with non-Egyptians for organizational reasons.
 Eventually, as in letter EA 149, Akhenaten conferred the status of rabisu of Tyre upon Abimilki.